buildbot/buildbot/master/docs/developer/data.rst

 The HTTP interface is implemented by the :py:mod:`buildbot.www` package, as configured by the user.
 Part of that configuration is a base URL, which is considered a prefix for all paths mentioned here.

-See :ref:`WWW` for more information.
+See :ref:`WWW-base-app` for more information.

 .. _Data Model: